 Is Goodwill a religious organization?

-No. We are not affiliated with any religion.
-We believe in the goodness of people and the transformative power of work.
-Goodwill was founded by a Methodist minister, Rev. Edgar J. Helms in 1902 but have not been considered a religious organization.
+Goodwill was founded by a Methodist minister, Rev. Edgar J. Helms, in 1902, but is no longer considered a religious organization.